jftuga/universe/parse_centos7_server_install.md

 done
 ```

-- Note that ./start_parse_server.sh should already be running at this point
+- As the parseguy user, run ./start_parse_server.sh
-- Now run ./start_dashboard.sh
+- Then run ./start_dashboard.sh

 ## Run Parse and the Dashboard at system boot